May 31 – June 8, 2018

 Our program has been founded in collaboration with the prestigious London Conducting Workshop.
 We offer conductors of all ages the opportunity to reflect, discuss and refine their podium experiences with veteran mentor conductors.

 The workshop will include a maximum of 16 participating conductors, and an additional number of auditors.
 Each participating conductor will receive regular/daily podium time, and is required to attend every session, rehearsal and concert(s).
-Ensembles include piano/string quintet for the first day, and the orchestra for the days following.
+Ensembles include string orchestra for the first two days, and the chamber orchestra for the third day.
 (Candidates on the waiting list receive first refusal on any place that becomes available.)

 The New York Conducting Workshop will be held at the Adelphi University Performing Arts Center (AUPAC) in Long Island on June 1-6, with concert at Carnegie Hall on June 7th and AUPAC on June 8th as follows:

 - Workshop Sessions, May 31 – June 2